Carrie (novel): Legacy

 Carrie has received three film adaptations and a musical adaptation.
-The first, directed by Brian De Palma and starring Sissy Spacek in the title role, was released on November 3, 1976, to critical acclaim and commercial success, and is considered a noteworthy example of 1970s horror films and a major factor to King's success.
+The first film adaptation, directed by Brian De Palma and starring Sissy Spacek in the title role, was released on November 3, 1976, to critical acclaim and commercial success, and is considered a noteworthy example of 1970s horror films and a major contributing factor to King's success.
 A sequel to the 1976 film adaptation titled The Rage: Carrie 2 was released in 1999 to mixed reviews.
-From May 12–15, 1988, a musical adaptation was performed five times by the Royal Shakespeare Company at the Virginia Theater before closing.
+From May 12 to 15, 1988, a musical adaptation was performed five times by the Royal Shakespeare Company at the Virginia Theater before closing.
 It was a commercial and critical failure, losing more than $7 million, among the most expensive failures by Broadway theatre.
 A 2002 film adaptation received negative reviews, and a 2013 film adaptation received mixed reviews.
-An off-Broadway revival of the musical was performed from March 1–April 8, 2012.
+An off-Broadway revival of the musical was performed from March 1 to April 8, 2012.
 The television series Riverdale aired an episode titled "Chapter Thirty-One: A Night to Remember" in 2018 based on the musical.
+In 2024, Mike Flanagan was announced to be helming a television adaptation of the novel with Amazon MGM Studios.